Sticky Mat Protocol for Cleanroom Use (.pdf files require Adobe Acrobat to view)

 • The size of the mats and how many mats or locations are in the series.

 In general, areas farther away from the cleanroom will be dirtier.
 Changing the layers of cleanroom sticky mats at this point of use every ½ hour would be a benchmark to start with.
 The final entry area into the cleanroom is probably from a clean area to a very clean area and each layer may last 4 to 8 hours.

 However, this is just a rough starting point and each point of use will vary greatly.
 A few days of use and observation will help to determine the optimal mat layer change interval.

 - Before placing a new mat down or replacing an existing mat, thoroughly clean the surface to remove contamination that may act as a barrier and keep the mat from adhering.
 If you are replacing an existing mat make sure to remove any adhesive residue.
 We recommend using a pre-saturated wiper that contains a percentage of isopropyl alcohol.
 Make sure the surface is completely dry before application.

 - To apply the mat, remove half of the release liner in the long direction of the mat.
 This will help with the alignment of the mat.

 - Once you have the mat in the location you want and it is properly aligned, start smoothing out the half of the mat with the adhesive exposed.
 Start at one end and work toward the middle making sure you do not trap air under the mat as you go, then remove the rest of the release liner and smooth the rest of the mat out in the same direction in which you removed the release liner.

-Mats should be stored flat and for several hours in similar climate conditions as the point of use.
+Cleanroom tacky mats should be stored flat and for several hours in similar climate conditions as the point of use.
 The mats should be used in a controlled environment setting for ideal results but may be placed in any area that has a temperature of 12-35 C (54-95 F).

 Normal warehouse conditions are usually acceptable but extreme temperatures (less than 0 or greater than 40 C / 32 or 105 F) should be avoided.